 - Most activists refer to OA delivered by journals as gold OA (regardless of the journal’s business model), and to OA delivered by repositories as green OA.

 - The green/gold distinction is about venues or delivery vehicles, not user rights or degrees of openness.
-It is not equivalent to the gratis/libre distinction.

 Research Funders and Open Access Policy?

 Several research funding organizations also have open access policies.
 To review these policies, see:

 The ROARMAP list of the strongest funder and university policies

 Full text versions of your documents can, in most cases, be attached to the record you submit to the institutitonal repository.
 This is called self archiving or in Swedish “parallell publicering”.

 To make an article freely accessible you must be aware of the open access policy of the publisher.
 Information about most publishing companies’ policies can be found in the service Sherpa/Romeo, run by the University of Nottingham.
 Most publishers allow publishing of so-called postprints, the last edited author version of the article.